Experience B.C. Marine Parks

 Find Your Next Marine Park Adventure

 From breathtaking scenery to safe anchorage to hiking trails, see below for a list of some popular Marine Parks that are a must see for your next adventure.
-For a complete list of B.C.’s Provincial Marine Parks, visit BC Park Coastal Marine Parks.
+For a complete list of B.C.’s Provincial Marine Parks, visit BC Parks Coastal Marine Parks.

 Desolation Sound Marine Provincial Park has more than 60 kilometres (40 miles) of shoreline, several islands, numerous small bays and snug coves.
 A number of stern ties have been installed at Prideaux Haven and Melanie Cove offering safe, ecologically friendly mooring opportunities for boaters.
 The warm waters of the park are ideal for swimming and scuba diving.
 The forested upland offers a shady refuge of trails, small lakes and designated campsites.